 Due to the size (nearly eight feet in diameter) and weight, the location inside the Pennell building is still undecided.
 The face will remain in its present original state complete with faded peeling paint and chips.
 An original set of hands will be re-installed.
 The difficult task and (costly) will be to run the necessary gears and connecting shafts to the face somewhere in the historic building.

-Funding for the project will come from donations.
+Funding for the project will come from donations which can be mailed directly to:

 FMI please contact the Gray Historical Society: